Pastor & Staff

 His writings have been published in the United Methodist Interpreter and the Black College Magazine.
 His first published book is entitled Guess Who’s Coming to Church: The Cross-Racial, Cross-Cultural Experience.

 Dr. James was born in Los Angeles, California and raised in Daytona Beach, Florida.
 He earned a Bachelor of Science Degree in Religion and Philosophy with a minor in Sociology from Bethune-Cookman College (now University).
 He also earned a Master of Divinity Degree from the Interdenominational Theological Center (ITC) at Gammon Theological Seminary in Atlanta, Georgia and received an Honorary Doctor of Divinity Degree from Bethune-Cookman University.
 He completed a preaching study at Duke Divinity School, in Durham, North Carolina.
-He is a member of Alpha Phi Alpha Fraternity.
+He is a member of Alpha Phi Alpha Fraternity and the Chaplain

 Rev. Theresa Waters joined the staff at Palm Coast UMC as our Congregational Care Pastor in January 2016.
 She brings experience and knowledge gleaned through two careers from which she is now retired: one as a United Methodist Church elder and the other as a collegiate-level administer and professor.
 Rev. Waters worked at several Colleges for 21 years instructing on a range of subject matter from religion to the social sciences.
 Also during her time in higher education, she served in several supervisory positions.
 As an Elder in the North Georgia Conference she served on the Board of Ordained Ministry and chair of the Extension Ministry Committee.
 She conducted Issues in Diversity Workshops for the Bishop’s Cabinet and the annual conference.
 She participated in the New Church Start Program.
 In addition to her career in higher education, she served as Associate and Senior Pastor of several churches.